 Today with nearly 35 years of experience in marketing, sales, finance, operations, IT, and HR, he provides a guiding hand to Golden Ram Imports and Wine4Food.com.

 Mr. Shobe earned his bachelor of science degree in accounting from the University of Missouri in 1981 and CPA in 1987.
-He will earn his Master’s in Business Administration from Columbia College in 2017.
+He earned his Master’s in Business Administration from Columbia College in 2017.

 With his first sip in 2005, Timothy Sullivan fell in love with premium Japanese sake.
 This inspired him to start the first sake blog in the United States: UrbanSake.com.
 Since then, Timothy has received professional sake certifications from The Sake Education Council, The Sake School of America, the Sake Service Institute and the Wine & Spirits Education Trust.